Five Super Bowl Party Safety Tips

 Driving under the influence is not safe on Super Bowl Sunday or any day.
 Not only does it endanger the person who is under the influence, it can affect everyone else on the road.
 Remember to call 911 if you spot someone driving under the influence.

-If you have been harmed by a drunk driver, contact the law offices of Pfeifer, Morgan & Stesiak to find out your legal options right away.
+If you have been harmed by a drunk driver, contact a personal injury attorney from the law office of Pfeifer, Morgan & Stesiak to find out your legal options right away.